nilnida/DSA210-Term-Project/README.md

 - T-Statistic: 20.57740189874722
 - One-Tailed P-Value: 2.810586202759256e-47
 - **Reject the null hypothesis**, proving that the mean RUL is greater in the low temperature group.

+The one-tailed t-test was conducted to determine whether the mean remaining useful life (RUL) is significantly greater in the low-temperature group compared to the high-temperature group.
+The large t-statistic (20.58) and extremely small one-tailed p-value provide strong statistical evidence to reject the null hypothesis.
+This result confirms that batteries operating under lower temperature conditions retain a significantly longer remaining lifespan.
+It further emphasizes the detrimental impact of higher temperatures on battery longevity and aligns with the overall conclusion that cooler thermal environments are more favorable for extending battery life.

 ![image](https://github.com/user-attachments/assets/d57461d4-61dd-4687-b557-02f5f84f6556)